debuggerpls/l4learn/README.md

 * explicit function parameters even for *void*
 * modules.list possible settings can be seen in src/l4/conf/modules.list
 * if using non-default MODULES_LIST, settings in Makeconf.boot are not used, therefore fiasco build dir needs to be added to MODULE_SEARCH_PATH
 * if using *roottask moe --init=rom/hello0* in modules.list, then it just prints hello message, MOE starts the hello0 binary.
-If using hello0.cfg, MOE starts NED, and NED loads the hello0.cfg file, which in turn runs hello0 binary
+If using hello0.cfg, MOE starts NED, and NED loads the hello0.cfg file, which in turn runs hello0

 -----